saryongkang/focus-restorable-textfield/README.md

 # Focus Restorable TextField

-This experimental project suggests workaround for https://issuetracker.google.com/192776771
+This sample suggests workaround for https://issuetracker.google.com/192776771

-### Disclaimer
+## Disclaimer

-Warning: The workaround implementation presented by this project is not official recommendation of Google.
+Warning: The workaround implementation presented by this project is UNOFFICIAL, EXPERIMENTAL sample.

-### Motivation
+# Motivation

 Unlike `EditText` in Android Views, `TextField` in Compose doesn’t automatically retain or restore its states as the device goes through configuration changes such as rotating the device between landscape and portrait orientations, folding / unfolding the device, resizing window, switching dark mode, etc.

-### What I have done**
+# What I have done

 https://github.com/saryongkang/focus-restorable-textfield/assets/978709/6121e199-c4e2-4cb4-b226-34625d09c3d2